friflo/Friflo.Json.Fliox/Json.Tests/assets/auth/Role/info.md

 ## `task`

 The `task` `Right` contains an array of task `types`.
-Task execution of a specific type is allowed in case it is listed inside `types`.
+Task execution of a specific task type is allowed in case it is listed inside `types`.

 The following task types can be used: